-Budgeted cost: £6435
+Budgeted cost: £2958

-Activity Evidence that supports this approach Challenge number(s) addressed Breakfast and After School club Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+Activity Evidence that supports this approach Challenge number(s) addressed Residential financial support Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 4